PY - Viewing Payline Adjustments

 - This section shows the employee’s Empl Rcd# and Ben Rcd#.
 The Check #, Check Date, Total Gross, and Net Pay fields in this section will be blank unless there has been a Manual Check adjustment done by the Service Center.

 OK to Pay needs to be checked in order for the pay and deductions to get calculated and confirmed.
-The TL Records check is used when earnings have loaded from Time & Labor.
+The TL Records checkbox is used when earnings have loaded from Time & Labor.
 The Hourly Rate field will be populated for all employees using the employee's hourly rate in Job Data.
 The Regular Salary field will be populated for FA/AS/LI (unclassified) employees only, and will show the employee's monthly compensation rate from Job Data.
 This amount is what will be paid to the employee.

 This section shows the Earnings Begin/End Dates (the pay period in which the earnings were earned).